Blackjack Hand 14, 15 or 16

 You can compare the expectation of each basic strategy play with paired 8s and 7s against the dealer’s 10 upcard below.
 The calculations are courtesy of mathematician and gambling expert Michael Shackleford, known as the Wizard of Odds.

-As with all rules, there are always exceptions, however.
+As with all rules, there are exceptions.
 Paired 8s should always be split unless one is playing shoe games and double-deck blackjack where the dealer must hit soft 17.
 Under these playing conditions, the odds favour surrendering the pair of 8s rather than hitting when the dealer shows an ace.

 Odds and Probabilities

-Players need to know what their odds are in case they happen to have a total value of 14, 15, or 16 in their hand as this will help them make better decisions.
-The following odds are accurate proving that the game is played with more than one deck and that gamblers decide to hit.
-If they have a 14 hand, the chance that they will go bust is 46%, and if the total of their hand is 15 – 54%.
+Players need to know their odds when they hold a total of 14, 15 or 16, as this will help them make better decisions.
+The following odds are accurate provided that the game is played with more than one deck and that gamblers decide to hit.
+If they have a hand totalling 14, the chance that they will bust is 46%; if the total is 15, the chance rises to 54%.

-In cases when they get unfortunate and get a total of 16, their chances of going bust are 62%.
-The worse-case scenario is when players get 19 or 20 as this leaves them with more than 85% chance of going bust.
-The good news is basic strategists never draw to hard 19 and hard 20 so their chances of busting with these totals are practically nil.
-Logically, the higher the total of the cards in the players’ hand, the more they are likely to bust by taking a hit.
+If they are unfortunate enough to receive a total of 16, their chances of busting are 62%.
+The worst-case scenario is when players get 19 or 20, as this leaves them with more than an 85% chance of going bust.
+The good news is basic strategists never draw to hard 19 and hard 20, so their chances of busting with these totals are practically nil.
+Logically, the higher the total of the cards in the players’ hand, the more likely they are to bust by taking a hit.

 Conclusion

-Having to deal with a 14, 15, or 16 hand is a big challenge which requires a lot of preparation and a good strategy and even then, players’ success is not guaranteed and they can only hope that the odds will be in their favour.
+Having to deal with a hand of 14, 15 or 16 is a significant challenge that requires thorough preparation and a solid strategy.
+Even then, players’ success is not guaranteed and they can only hope that the odds will be in their favour.